-Depending on the size and range of their activities, banks employ a large number of different systems.
-The auditor identifies and understands the communication between computer systems in order to assess whether appropriate controls are established and maintained to cover all critical systems and the links between them and to identify the most effective audit approach.
+Depending on the size and range of their activities, banks and building societies employ a large number of different systems.
+The auditor identifies and understands the communication between information technology systems in order to assess whether appropriate controls are established and maintained to cover all critical systems and the links between them and to identify the most effective audit approach.